wwanxh/homebridge-tuya-web/.github/ISSUE_TEMPLATE/new-device-request.md

 If there is already an issue please add your support to that issue instead of opening a new one.
 If I already said no to other similar requests please consider if my reasoning is still valid, if it is, your issue will probably be closed with the same feedback.

-If non of these apply to you please explain what type of device it is you wish to get support added for.
+If none of these apply to you please explain what type of device it is you wish to get support added for.
 -->

 **Device information**